 There’s nothing better than the smell of fresh bread in the kitchen.
 There are a bunch of ways you can make your own homemade bread, but a breadmaker is the easiest.
 Stick in your dough and wait for it to be done!

-We’ve got an epic review of the best bread makers for sourdough for you to pick from.
+I’ve got an epic review of the best bread makers for sourdough for you to pick from.

 - Overall quality